 There is a swimming pool with its own swim up bar, something rarely seen outside of large resorts and a very welcome addition.
 It even has a little waterfall over the top.

 Look what they did for us when we told them it was a special occasion!
 These beds are super comfortable and kept us nice and warm in desert’s night chill.
 When the sun really topped the sky, the fan was very useful.

-Just up the road from Sepilok’s famous orangutan sanctuary in Malaysia, this hostel is made up of en suite wooden cabins.
+Just up the road from Sepilok’s famous orangutan sanctuary in Borneo, Malaysia, this hostel is made up of en suite wooden cabins.
 You can pick between a private room, or a traditional long house (a dorm).
 We took the private room and it was wonderful Laying underneath the mosquito net, listening to the sounds of jungle outside was a real treat.
 The bathrooms were semi open and so you could have a powerful and hot shower with the feeling of being in the wilderness.
 And then there was the balcony:

 My fellow travellers had an afternoon nap, and I watched birds flying, small mammals leaping and insects darting between the trees.
 The cabins are set on a ridge and so the scenery drops away fro them in a most spectacular fashion.
 Wooden stepping stones in the grass led down to the communal spaces, which are also traditional style huts and made wonderfully relaxed meeting spaces.
 It was so nice to feel as if we were part of the landscape, not just imposing upon it.